lf-edge/ekuiper/docs/en_US/guide/sources/builtin/neuron.md

 <span style="background:green;color:white;">stream source</span>
 <span style="background:green;color:white">scan table source</span>

-eKuiper's Neuron connector seamlessly integrates with local Neuron instances, allowing for efficient data ingestion and output.
-While it can function both as a source and a [sink connector](../../sinks/builtin/neuron.md), this section delves into its capabilities as a source connector.
+eKuiper's Neuron connector seamlessly integrates with Neuron instances, allowing for efficient data ingestion and output.
+While it can function as both a source and a [sink connector](../../sinks/builtin/neuron.md), this section focuses on using it as a source connector.

-The Neuron source connector is designed to consume events from a local Neuron instance.
+The Neuron source connector is designed to consume events from Neuron instances.
 One of the primary characteristics of this source connector is its binding with the local Neuron instance, ensuring communication through the nanomsg IPC (Inter-Process Communication) protocol without network dependencies.

 ::: tip Asynchronous Dial Mechanism

 The Neuron source connector features an asynchronous dial mechanism, ensuring continuous background connection attempts to Neuron.
-However, if Neuron is down, a rule using the Neuron sink might not immediately detect the problem.
+However, if the Neuron is down, rules using the Neuron sink may not detect the issue immediately.
 Always monitor the rule's status and message counts during debugging.

 :::